DonDebonair/pelican-bootstrap3/README.md

+### CURRENT STATUS: Due to a busy work schedule, I've been unable to commit to this project for the past 6 months.
+The planning is to pick up work for this project near the end of Jan 2016.
+Thanks for your patience!

 # pelican-bootstrap3

 This is a Bootstrap 3 theme for Pelican.
 It's fully responsive.
 Pelican-bootstrap3 is compatible with Pelican 3.3.0 and